shahidost/Baseline4VTKEL/README.md

-# Baseline system for Visual-Textual-Knowledge entity linking
+# VT-LinKEr: System for Visual-Textual-Knowledge entity linking

 ### Introduction:
-This reposirtoy consists of problem, novel dataset for the task of **Visual-Textual-Knowledge Entity linking** and the first baseline system for solving *VTKEL*.
-The proposed baseline system is develpoed by using state-of-the-art tools for object detection using [**YOLO version 3**](https://pjreddie.com/darknet/yolo/), entity recognition and linking to ontologies in text using [**PIKES**](kes.fbk.eu), and alignment and mapping of visual-textual mentions using [**YAGO knowledgebase**](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/yago/).
-The experimental evaluation shows an overall accuracy of **56%**.
-Being VTKEL a new task, the proposed approach can be considered as a first baseline for further improvements.
+This reposirtoy consists of novel problem, dataset for the task of **Visual-Textual-Knowledge Entity linking** and the first baseline system for solving *VTKEL* called **VT-LinKEr**.
+The *VT-LinKEr* is develpoed by using state-of-the-art tools for object detection using [**YOLO version 3**](https://pjreddie.com/darknet/yolo/), entity recognition and linking to ontologies in text using [**PIKES**](kes.fbk.eu), and alignment and mapping of visual-textual mentions using [**YAGO knowledgebase**](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/yago/).
+The experimental evaluation shows an overall accuracy of **58%**.
+Being VTKEL a new and novel task, the proposed VT-LinKEr can be considered as a first baseline for further improvements.

 ### Problem (Visual-Textual-Knowledge Entity Linking):
 Given a document *d* composed of a text *d<sub>t</sub>* and an image *d<sub>i</sub>* and a knowledge base **K**, *VTKEL* is the problem of detecting all the entities mentioned in *d<sub>t</sub>* and and/or shown in *d<sub>i</sub>*, and linking them to the corresponding named entities in **K**, if they are present, or linking them to new entities, extending the **A-box** of **K** with its type assertion(s),  i.e. adding *C(e<sup>new</sup>)* for each new entity *C(e<sup>new</sup>)* of type **C** mentioned in *d*.